 Information management arrangements include the numbering and storage of all papers within the Audit and Assurance Committee Objective file; the use of an agenda template, minute template, and covering paper template; and an action point tracker.
 In order to provide the secretariat with sufficient time to prepare the agenda for the Chair's approval, agenda items and accompanying papers will be submitted at least five working days in advance of the meeting.
 Documents received after the five day deadline will only be accepted with the approval of the Chair.

 The secretariat will check all the submitted papers for formatting etc. before distributing these to members, providing members with sufficient time to read and digest the information provided.
-In line with Social Security Scotland's policy on proactive publication the agenda, minutes, action tracker and papers from all meetings will be published on the organisation's website within 12 weeks of the meeting date.
+In line with Social Security Scotland's policy on proactive publication the agenda, minutes, action tracker and papers from all meetings will be published on the organisation's website.
 Generally, the Committee will be provided with:

-- A report summarising any significant changes to the Risk Register; - Update reports both on Finance and Fraud and Error Resolution; - A progress report from the Scottish Government Internal Audit detailing: - Work performed and a comparison with work planned; - Key issues emerging from Internal Audit work; - Management response to audit recommendations; - o Any significant changes to the audit plan; and - o Any resourcing issues affecting the delivery of Internal Audit objectives. - A progress report from External Audit summarising the work done and emerging findings.
+- A report summarising any significant changes to the Risk Register; - Update reports both on Finance and Error, Fraud and Debt - A progress report from the Scottish Government internal audit detailing: - Work performed and a comparison with work planned; - Key issues emerging from internal audit work; - Management response to audit recommendations; - o Any significant changes to the audit plan; and - Any resourcing issues affecting the delivery of internal audit objectives. - A progress report from External Audit summarising the work done and emerging findings.